Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 Chase has the Chase travel portal.
 American Express has AmexTravel.
 Either way, you can book flights.
 And unlike the ever-changing world of airline award charts and pricing, it's simple: The higher the cost of your flight, the more points you need.
 The cheaper the flight, you can use fewer points.

 It's even better with Chase, as you'll get a bonus when using your points to book travel through the Chase Ultimate Rewards travel portal.
-With the Chase Sapphire Preferred, every point is worth 1.25 cents.
+If you hold the Chase Sapphire Preferred, every point is worth 1.25 cents.
 That means you can book this $193 flight to Vail (EGE) for just 15,456.

 flexible credit card points